Rapid cooling of the in-plane motion of two-dimensional ion crystals in a Penning trap to millikelvin temperatures

 We note that overlapping the bandwidth of the drumhead modes with the $\exb$ modes introduces low-frequency drumhead modes.
-For a given temperature of the axial motion this results in correspondingly larger Lamb-Dicke confinement parameters, which can impact the fidelity of quantum operations \cite{Wineland1998,Srensen2000}.
+For a given temperature of the drumhead motion this results in correspondingly larger Lamb-Dicke confinement parameters, which can impact the fidelity of quantum operations \cite{Wineland1998,Srensen2000}.
 Ground-state cooling of the drumhead modes can help \cite{Jordan2019,Shankar2019,Kiesenhofer2023}, but experimental constraints may dictate a lower bound on the drumhead mode frequencies that is significantly higher than any of the $\exb$ modes.
 In this case it may be possible to use appropriate time-dependent electric field configurations to couple the $\exb$ modes to either the drumhead modes or the cyclotron modes, which are efficiently laser cooled.
 Techniques like this have been investigated with single and small numbers of trapped ions \cite{Brown1986,Hou2023}.
 A notable example is the so-called axialization technique, which reduces the size of the magnetron motion of a small number of ions in a Penning trap by coupling the magnetron motion with the cyclotron motion \cite{Powell2002,Hendricks2008,Hrmo2019}.
-Extending these techniques to crystals with hundreds of ions controlled by a rotating wall and with bands of modes is an interesting direction for future numerical simulations.
+Alternately, there is the possibility of adiabatically decreasing $\omega_r$ or similarly increasing $\omega_z$ after cooling the $\exb$ modes, which not only eliminates the nonlinear coupling introduced, but would also increase the frequency of the lowest frequency drumhead modes.
+These possibilities motivate interesting directions for future numerical simulations.